-- Eat lots of fruits and vegetables that are high in vitamin C. Juices easily help you achieve the daily required amount.
+- Eat/juice plenty of fruits and vegetables that are high in vitamin C and antioxidants.
+Juices easily help you achieve an optimal amount that is therapeutic.

 - Fish oil high in omega-3 fatty acids, such as salmon, mackerel, sardines and tuna.

-- In an emergency, drinking coffee (but not instant or processed coffee) that contains caffeine or tea that contains theobromine, was found to be an effective bronchodilators.
+- In an emergency, drinking brewed coffee (but not instant or processed coffee) that contains caffeine, or tea that contains theobromine, was found to be an effective bronchodilators.
 These substances help relax and open up the bronchial tubes.

 - Hot, pungent foods that provide immediate relief—chilli peppers, spicy mustard, garlic and onions.
 These foods have anti-asthmatic and anti-inflammatory properties.

 Carrot is one of the best foods in dispelling excessive mucus from the body.
-Drink carrot juice just on its own, or throw in one or two ribs of celery for its super cleansing power.
+Drink carrot juice just on its own, or add a few ribs of celery for its super cleansing power.

-High intake of beta carotene and vitamin C helps to increase lung capacity and relieve respiratory problems, as well as protecting you from breathing disorders such as asthma, bronchitis and emphysema.
+High intake of beta carotene and vitamin C (with flavonoids) helps to increase lung capacity and relieve respiratory problems, as well as protecting you from breathing disorders such as asthma, bronchitis and emphysema.

-A diet that is high in chlorophyll helps promote detoxification of the liver and colon.
-By such cleansing, it will rid the system of much toxicity, along with it reduce the sensitivity to inflammation.
+A diet that is high in chlorophyll helps promote detoxification of the liver and colon by getting rid of the toxins, thus reducing the sensitivity to inflammation.

-Grapes and pineapple have very potent anti-inflammatory properties.
-Drunk regularly, it can be effective in reducing the frequency of the attacks.
-Guava juice, strawberries, cranberries and most berries have very high content of vitamin C. Most asthma sufferers cannot stomach citrus fruits so these are good substitutes.
+Beetroot and pineapple have very potent anti-inflammatory properties.
+Drunk regularly, it can be beneficial for reducing the frequency of the attacks.
+Guava juice, strawberries, blueberries, cranberries and most berries have very high content of antioxidants.
+Most asthma sufferers cannot stomach citrus fruits so these are to be avoided.

 Some Suggested Combos (measurement for one portion):

-- 2 carrots + 2 green apples + a bunch of spinach + 4-5 leaves of kale + a bunch of parsley + ¼ lemon slice
+- 2 green apples + 6 ribs of celery + a bunch of spinach + a bunch of parsley + ¼ lemon

-- ½ small pineapple + 1 cup of strawberries + 1 cup of cranberries + ½ cucumber
+- 2 cups of strawberries + 1 cup of cranberries + 1 pomegranate

 - 1 oz (1 shot) of wheatgrass juice + a squeeze of lemon juice